 Our room in the guest house

-Now on to a little history on the Cayman Islands.
+Now on to a brief history on the Cayman Islands.
 Grand Cayman is the largest of three British Cayman islands and is where all the major airlines fly into.
 Most travelers stay on this island, unless, you are a scuba diver.
 The two smaller islands, Cayman Brac, and Little Cayman are known for scuba diving.
 You can take a short flight on Cayman Airways.
 Grand Cayman is made up of white sandy beaches and turquoise blue water.
 Years ago I visited on a cruise and fell in love with the turquoise clear waters and knew someday, I would return.
 Little did I know that my job at Davis Frame would lead me back for a visit.
 While visiting an island on a cruise is nice, you never get the full effect of how an island truly is.

 The famous 7 Mile Beach

 There are a few popular destinations that bring travelers to the Cayman Islands.
 The first is 7 Mile Beach, but the beach is actually only 6.3 miles long.
 This long stretch of white sandy beach and turquoise water is where most of the resorts and dining establishments are.
 There are a couple of public beaches on 7 Mile Beach and each resort has its own seating area on the beach.
 We visited the Royal Palms Beach Club, which is not a resort, but just a beach club with music, food, and a bar.
 You can also rent jet skis here, too.
 This beach club was nice, but we also were sure to visit on days where there were fewer cruise ship visitors.
 When the ships are in, it can be quite a hopping place.
 We also saw a chicken on the beach, random, but it made us giggle!